vkovic/laravel-custom-casts/README.md

 ### Make your own cast type for Laravel model attributes

 Laravel custom casts works similarly to [Laravel attribute casting](https://laravel.com/docs/5.8/eloquent-mutators#attribute-casting), but with our customly defined logic (in separated class).
-Beside casting to our complex types this package gives us ability to listen and react to underlying model events.
+This means that we can use the same casting logic across our models - we might write [image upload logic](https://github.com/vkovic/laravel-custom-casts/tree/v1.0.2#example-casting-user-image) and use it everywhere.
+Beside casting to our custom types this package gives us ability to listen and react to underlying model events.

 Let's check out some Laravel common cast types and possible example of their usage: